-One particular quote in the article above that “We have lost our sons and daughters” is an utterly heartbreaking one.
-Unfortunately, then, Tikie’s writings are relevant for readers.
+One particular quote in the article above that, “We have lost our sons and daughters” is an utterly heartbreaking one.
+Unfortunately Tikie’s writings are still relevant for today’s readers.

-Through his blog, in late 2006, Tikie and I began a correspondence about my brother’s experience which developed into a friendship between us that outlasted his now shuttered blog .
+Through his blog, in late 2006, Tikie and I began a correspondence about my brother’s experience.
+This developed into a friendship between us that outlasted his now shuttered blog .

 After almost six years of pursuing Tikie (via email and Skype) I gained his agreement recently to allow me to edit and repackage his original posts that appeared between 2006 and 2009.

 My editing consists of both cleaning up many grammatical errors and of changing the structure of his story.
 Tikie wrote his original blog from a strictly chronological viewpoint which allowed the reader to move through his journey.

 Although there is much power in this approach; my view was that both a chronological and a thematic organization of his writings would serve the reader better.
 Thus our plan is to begin with a chronological account of Tik’s entrapment in MCM, then follow this account with thematic posts, and finally to end with his dramatic account of how he broke free both physically and mentally from the group and his final conclusions.